-This course provides students with an understanding of the role of a decision support system in an organization, its components, and the theories and techniques used to construct them.
-The course will cover basic technologies for information analysis, knowledge-based problem solving methods such as heuristic search, automated deduction, constraint satisfaction, and natural language understanding.
+Provides students with an understanding of the role of a decision support system in an organization, its components, and the theories and techniques used to construct them.
+Focuses on information analysis to support organizational decision-making needs and covers topics including information retrieval, descriptive and predictive modeling using machine learning and data mining, recommendation systems, and effective visualization and communication of analytical results.